Master of Arts in INTEGRATED STEM EDUCATION

 Curriculum is designed to enhance the professional competencies and involvement of people already engaged in an educational field.

-We provide an innovative, interdisciplinary program that views STEM as a single integrated discipline.
+The program provides an online, interdisciplinary program that views STEM as a single, integrated discipline.

 Learning is contextual with an emphasis on relevant issues in real world settings.

 Courses are taught by faculty in the Education, Science, Mathematics and Engineering departments.